bluebirch/text-biblatex/README.md

 $bibdb->write;
 ```

-On other words, `BibTeX::Parser::DB` takes care of reading and writing the BibTeX database.
+On other words, `Text::BibLaTeX::DB` takes care of reading and writing the BibTeX database.

-Note however that this is very simple, and since `BibTeX::Parser` collapses strings and other fancy stuff in the BibTeX syntax, that is what will be written back to the BibTeX file.
+Note however that this is very simple, and since `Text::BibLaTeX::Parser` collapses strings and other fancy stuff in the BibTeX syntax, that is what will be written back to the BibTeX file.

-## BibTeX::Parser::File
+## Text::BibLaTeX::File

-The `BibTeX::Parser::File` package is a simple way of keeping track of JabRef file link fields.
+The `Text::BibLaTeX::File` package is a simple way of keeping track of JabRef file link fields.